 Been following your blog for a while.

-❷ I have an article idea that I think would be really helpful for your student audience.
-It's about how they can create their own super effective study guides by turning complex concepts into visual memory aids.
+❷Related to studying, I have an article idea that your audience may find interesting.
+It's about how they can create their own highly effective study guides by creating visual memory aids for complex concepts.